 To help you identify what you need, I’m breaking down the process into seven steps.

-Step One: Create Your Dream Team The first step to creating your dream team is to think about what you want to accomplish in the next year.
+Step One: Create Your Dream Team The first step to creating your dream team is thinking about what you want to accomplish next year.
 This can be a lot easier than you might think.
 When it comes to goals, you already know what you want to achieve.
-If you have a goal to get a promotion at work, for example, that’s easy to write down.
+For example, if you have a plan to get a promotion at work, that’s easy to write down.
 If you want to get into a better relationship with your significant other, it’s not as easy, but still doable.

 The software life cycle